Roger Federer survives first round scare against 70th-ranked Frances Tiafoe

 Federer's win furthers anticipation that he'll meet his old rival, Rafael Nadal on the hard courts of Arthur Ashe stadium.
 The two are on course for a semifinal encounter after the Spaniard dismissed Dusan Lajovic 7-6 (8-6), 6-2, 6-2 in his opening fixture.

 While Federer avoided an ignominious early exit, day two did see a major upset as women's defending champ Angelique Kerber was dismissed by Japan's Naomi Osaka in straight sets, 6-3, 6-1.
+It's only the third time a defending champion has exited the US Open in the first round.

 The late-night crowd grew ever-more vocal as the match wore on, cheering on the young American as he snatched points from Federer.
 He broke Federer's serve late in the fifth set to raucous applause, denying him a match winner.

-But it was not to be, although on the strength of this hard-fought match his will be a career to follow.
+But it was not to be, although on the strength of this hard-fought match, his will be a career to follow.

 'More than a test'